coffee-cup/jakerunzer-com/src/pages/writing/running-ts-in-browser.md

 The final thing we need is a `ts.LanguageService`.
 This will be our main interface into the compiler.
 In a proper application you would create the language service once and update the (virtual) file contents as you need.
-This would allow the compiler to performance various optimizations such as only parsing and typechecking code that has changed.
+This would allow the compiler to perform various optimizations such as only parsing and typechecking code that has changed.
 However, in our demo we will create a new language service every time we want to typecheck some code.